riotkit-org/infracheck/docs/source/index.rst

 ====================

 HTTP healthcheck endpoint + shell healthcheck runner.
 Simple, easy to setup, easy to understand.
 Works perfectly with Docker.
+A perfectly fitting universal brick in your monitoring.

 .. code:: json